 How do you know if you have Coronoid Process Hyperplasia (CPH) as the primary cause of your pain or limited mouth opening?

 Patients with trismus due to CPH do not have any definitive symptoms such as temporomandibular joint (TMJ pain) or clicking or popping.
 Therefore the diagnosis of Coronoid process hyperplasia is very difficult.
 CT scans can help with diagnosis.
 As you can see in our patient’s CT scan on the right, the coronoid processes are very large in this patient.
 He had difficulty in mouth opening and pain in the temples.

 How is Coronoid Process Hyperplasia Treated?

 Coronoid Process Hyperplasia is treated with a procedure called coronoidectomy.
 In this procedure a small incision is made inside the oral cavity and the Coronoid Process is exposed.
-This elongated bone is then shaved down to a normal height.
+This elongated bone is then shaved down to a normal height (Scan on the above left).
 The muscle then will reattach to the new position of the coronoid process.
 Physical therapy after the surgery is important part of healing to ensure adequate mouth opening.